lueedith/cse15l-lab-reports/lab1.md

   Output: bash: cd: Hello.java: Not a directory

   Explanation: The cd command is used to change directories, not to open files.
-README is a text file not a directory, thus is an error.
+Hello.java is a java file not a directory, thus is an error.

   Error: Yes